Loay Elbasyouni

-Loay Elbasyouni is a Palestinian-American electrical engineer.
+Loay Elbasyouni is a Palestinian-German-American electrical and computer engineer.
 He helped design the Mars rover Perseverance and was an electrical and power electronics lead in the team that built the Ingenuity helicopter.

 Early life

 Elbasyouni was born in Germany while his father was studying medicine in that country.
 He moved to Beit Hanoun in Gaza when he was five years old.
 He lived through the First Intifada, a period in which the academic year was shortened to as few as eighty days.
 He attended UNRWA schools during his primary and secondary education.
 In 1998, he moved to the United States at the age of twenty to continue higher education.
-He received a Master's degree in Electrical Engineering from the University of Louisville in 2005.
+He received a master's degree in Electrical engineering from the University of Louisville in 2005.
+While stargazing from Gaza’s beaches, Elbasyouni dreamed of reaching for the cosmos.
+"I actually wanted to fly the space shuttle, I just loved anything fast."

 Career

+After completing his academic training in the United States, Loay Elbasyouni began his engineering career that spans the automotive, aerospace, and space sectors.

+Elbasyouni worked on early electric vehicle propulsion systems at General Electric and later contributed to NASA's Mars 2020 mission as a lead electrical engineer.
+He was a lead engineer in designing the power systems and motor controllers for the Ingenuity Mars Helicopter, which became the first aircraft to achieve powered flight on another planet.

+He collaborated with AeroVironment, a key industry partner in the Ingenuity project, contributing to power electronics and system integration.